mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 Would you swap?
 You sure?
 What factors might sway you?

-None of the above are mutually exclusive it's worth bearing in mind: if being European VP of Machine Learning Containers gives you fame and fortune, with a 4 hour workday and a shot at ending poverty and you love every minute - great!
+None of the above are mutually exclusive, it's worth bearing in mind: if being European VP of Machine Learning Containers gives you fame and fortune, with a 4 hour workday and a shot at ending poverty and you love every minute - great!